BenGoodair/CCG-Outsourcing/README.md

 # CCG-Outsourcing
-A repository of reproducibility files for the upcoming paper, co-authored with [Aaron Reeves](https://aaronreeves.org/): Is the outsourcing of healthcare services to the private sector associated with higher mortality rates?
-An observational analysis of ‘creeping privatisation’ in England’s Clinical Commissioning Groups, 2013-2020.
+A repository of reproducibility files for the upcoming paper, co-authored with [Aaron Reeves](https://aaronreeves.org/): 'Is the outsourcing of healthcare services to the private sector associated with higher mortality rates?
+An observational analysis of ‘creeping privatisation’ in England’s Clinical Commissioning Groups, 2013-2020.'

 The entire paper is written in RMarkdown.
 In theory anyone should be able to download 'outsourcing_and_mortality.Rmd' and reproduce all the analyses, text and citations in the paper without any additional files.